Slime-Network/slime-shared/README.md

-# Gosti Shared
+# Slime Shared

-Contains shared types and utilities that are used throughout Gosti, and our first party dapps.
+Contains shared types and utilities that are used throughout Slime, and our first party dapps.

 Please use this shared repo in your dapps to increase compatibility.